 There’s something slightly subversive about a charcoal cracker.
-Its dark colour and pointed corners bring a dash of drama and intensity to the cheeseboard, where it brings contrast to pale yellow wedges and soft white rounds of cheese.
+Its dark colour and pointed corners bring a dash of drama and intensity to the cheeseboard.
+This brings contrast to pale yellow wedges and soft white rounds of cheese.

 This is particularly true for Mozzarella de Bufala Campana.
 The brilliant white cheese creates a striking two-tone effect with our Rye & Charcoal crackers.
 There’s also a lovely contradiction between the crunch and crack of the cracker, which is made with 16-hour fermented sourdough, and the plump, stretchy cheese.
-Add a few slices of blood orange and scatter some toasted coriander seeds (a flavour combo borrowed from chef Yotam Ottolenghi) and you have a simple but sophisticated canapé.
+Add a few slices of blood orange and scatter some toasted coriander seeds.
+There you have a simple but sophisticated canapé.

 Seek Bold Colour Combinations

 Continuing the bold colour combinations, a slice of decadent, snowy white Brillat Savarin on top of a Rye & Charcoal cracker with a few dark red cherries (preferably macerated in brandy) on the top creates a pretty picture.
-Or give it a festive twist with a dollop of sweet and sharp cranberry sauce, which pierces the lushness of the triple cream cheese.
+Or give it a festive twist with a dollop of sweet and sharp cranberry sauce.
+This addition pierces the lushness of the triple cream cheese.

 If you’re interested in studying with the Academy of Cheese, you can find out more about their courses on their website.